Rural Disaster Preparedness: Partnering for Resilience

 Severe weather events and climate-related disasters are growing in frequency and severity, affecting all parts of the country.
 Rural places and Native nations are among the hardest hit locations – and because of structural barriers, disinvestment, and community capacity challenges, these communities are often disadvantaged when it comes to disaster planning, response, and long-term resilience.

-Speakers will share stories of disaster planning and response and how the long road to recovery is possible through partnership and innovation.
-This discussion will highlight useful tools and resources to help your community build cross-sector resilience and ensure your community is better equipped in the face of a changing climate.
+Speakers shared stories of disaster planning and response and how the long road to recovery is possible through partnership and innovation.
+This discussion highlighted useful tools and resources to help your community build cross-sector resilience and ensure your community is better equipped in the face of a changing climate.

 Event recording